Ayush-B7/How-to-Play-Piano/README.md

 - Try altering the style of a simple song and experiment at adding musicality based on your personal interpretation

 9. Practice and Patience
--Consistency is critical
+- Consistency is critical
--Setting aside short practice sessions (30 m - 1 h) daily can help with retention and growth -Progressively increase the complexity of the pieces you play -Choose from a diverse range of genres and styles
+- Setting aside short practice sessions (30 m - 1 h) daily can help with retention and growth
+- Progressively increase the complexity of the pieces you play
+- Choose from a diverse range of genres and styles

 ## Have FUN!